Nagy Oktoberi Szofosas, Magyar Muhely Galeria MMG, Budapest, (hu) 2017

 needs continually nailed to the wall.

-Christopher currently lives and works in Toronto (ca)
+currently active in Toronto (ca)